Frequently Asked Questions About Aquilian Health Benefits Plans

 At Aquilian Benefits you can submit as often as you like for any amount you like.
 We have no minimum claim amount or frequency restrictions.
 The cost is simply a percentage of the claim so frequency costs you nothing.
 There are no surcharges or hidden fees if you make small claims or submit numerous times.

 7. When I submit claims do you need the bank receipt if I paid the original expense by MasterCard or Visa?

 8. Why do I have to pay the whole medical expense again?
-Why can’t I just submit a cheque for your fee and the taxes?
+Why can’t I just submit a payment for your fee and the taxes?